 Under the Management Agreement between the Company and Walsh & Company Asset Management Pty Limited, the Company pays a management fee of the equivalent of 0.65% (inclusive of GST) per annum of the value of the Portfolio.
 This fee is payable in advance and calculated on the basis of the value of the Portfolio on 30 June each year.
-As a result of the Capital Returns, the management fee payable in respect of subsequent financial years will be reduced by an amount of 0.65% (inclusive of GST) per annum of the amount of the relevant Capital Return.
+As a result of the Seventh, Eighth and Final Capital Returns, the management fee payable in respect of subsequent financial years will be reduced by an amount of 0.65% (inclusive of GST) per annum of the amount of the capital returns.

-As the management fee for the financial year ending 30 June 2018 is payable in advance, the Capital Return will have no effect on the management fee payable by the Company in respect of the financial year ending 30 June 2018.
+As the management fee for the financial year ending 30 June 2018 is payable in advance, the capital returns will have no effect on the management fee payable by the Company in respect of the financial year ending 30 June 2018.